-Today’s chalk pastel tutorial is in honor of a wonderful, new resource!
+Today’s chalk pastel tutorial is in honor of a wonderful resource!
 Our friends at Crowe’s Nest Media have produced an education and beautifully God-glorifying DVD.
 Your Backyard: The Life and Journey of the Amazing Monarch Butterfly.

-You will want to click over to The Curriculum Choice for my review and enter to win a copy!
-Go do it now!
+You will want to click over to The Curriculum Choice for my review.

 Then, come back and enjoy this butterfly pastel from Nana.
 We watched, first hand, the metamorphosis of a gulf fritillary caterpillar into a beautiful butterfly.
 You can even follow the basic steps from Nana then tailor the markings to match the monarch!